Understanding the Impact of Rising API Costs on Drug Pricing

 The SME Pharma Industries' Confederation (SPIC) has said that considering the rising cost of active pharmaceutical ingredients (APIs) and excipients, the maximum price tags of medications should be adjusted according to the changing ingredient cost periodically.

 The maximum price tags for drugs have not been adjusted promptly by the National Pharmaceutical Pricing Authority (NPPA), even when the cost of raw materials exceeds the fixed price of the drug.
-This lack of adjustment has led to a decline in quality.
-As demand remains high for certain forms of medication, legitimate manufacturers are unable to produce drugs due to fixed pricing, creating a gap that is filled by unregulated entities.
+This lack of adjustment has led to quality concerns in the industry.

 "Currently, the situation is the worst it has ever been.
-Legitimate manufacturers are losing market share and becoming demoralized," said the secretary general of SPIC in a letter to Prime Minister Narendra Modi.
-Over the past decade, the association has consistently warned the government about the dangers of over-reliance on China, especially given the adversarial relationship between the two nations.
+Legitimate manufacturers are losing market share," said the secretary general of SPIC in a letter to Prime Minister Narendra Modi.
+The association has consistently warned about over-reliance on China for APIs.

-He also claimed that bulk pharmaceutical wholesalers have been stockpiling certain raw materials to profit from price hikes, due to the absence of any government policy to curb this behavior.
-The Central Drugs Standard Control Organization (CDSCO) could play a significant role in addressing this issue given the current exceptional circumstances.
+Bulk pharmaceutical wholesalers have been stockpiling raw materials to profit from price hikes, with no government policy to curb this behavior.
+The Central Drugs Standard Control Organization (CDSCO) could help address this issue.

 No comments: